ggquinones/VolleyCenter/README.md

 # VolleyCenter
-Scripts to aggregate, process, and display stats. for American volleyball players playing pros over seas.
+Scripts to aggregate, process, and display stats. for American volleyball players playing pro in the following league(s):
+  1) Italian Superliga